 The campaign’s strategy

-The international campaign “The Islands of Extraordinary Beings” is designed to answer the questions that professional athletes and coaches and/or sports directors have when planning a sports training trip.
+The international campaign “The Islands of Extraordinary People” is designed to answer the questions that professional athletes and coaches and/or sports directors have when planning a sports training trip.

 The campaign will use social media and platforms such as Eurosport, on its app and website, in Spain, Germany and the United Kingdom.
 The campaign is aimed at athletes that travel about five times a year with an average stay of 15 days per trip.